russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Dynamic Lists and Selection Statements.md

 So... what is a condition?

-A condition is a comparison of two values.
+A condition is often a comparison of two values.
 Here are all the ways two numeric values can be compared:

 ![Pasted image 20221216090240 1.png|400](/img/user/Media/Pasted%20image%2020221216090240%201.png)